Tooth decay & caries: symptoms, treatments and prevention

 Canal treatment

 When the nerve is affected and the pulp cannot be recovered, the canal is treated.
-This is called root canal treatment.
-This treatment for cavities is the last resort.
+This is called root canal treatment, or tooth extraction.
+Edentulism, is the medical term for tooth loss, and it This treatment for cavities is the last resort.

 Caries and orthodontics